rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/README.md

 - **Source code (zip)**: The entire repository at the time of release in ZIP format.
 - **Source code (tar.gz)**: The entire repository at the time of release in TAR format.

-These files are generated by the `release.yml` script (“Create and upload ZIP files for release”).
+These files are automatically generated by the `release.yml` script ('Create and upload ZIP files for release').

 ## License